mikevalstar/gorgon/README.md

 * debug: _will output logging_
 * retry: _will allow for the concurrency queue to be bypassed after this interval, default: 5000_
-* returnMutator: _a function to mutate the return value for output (good for using something like lodash.cloneDeep)_

 ## Policies